zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 But Marcel says, “This could easily escalate.”
 “To escalate” (escalate) means to increase or become bigger – or in this case, more s erious.
 If the violence escalates in a war, it becomes greater and greater.
 There is more and more violence.
 You’ll sometimes hear this verb used nowa days when you have a problem with a company, and you contact the company , and the first person you talk to is unable to help you.
 That person might es calate your issue to his or her boss.
 Your “issue,” or problem, will then be handle d by someone with more authority or more knowledge.

 Amanda says, “Like I said, I’m not afraid of Evan.
 This is business.
 If you can’t take the heat, get out of the kitchen.”
 This expres sion, “If you can’t take the heat, get out of the kitchen” is used to tell someone tha t if they are unable to take the stress or the difficulty of a certain situation, th en they shouldn’t be in that situation.
 They should leave.
 They should let someb ody else do it.
 A kitchen is where, in a house or in a restaurant, you prepare f ood.
 “Kitchens” are often hot because of course you’re cooking the food with heat , typically.
-If you can’t stand – if you can’t put up with or tolerate – the heat o f the kitchen, then you shouldn’t be in the kitchen.
+If you can’t stand – if you can’t put up with or tolerate – the heat of the kitchen, then you shouldn’t be in the kitchen.

 This expression became famous in the United States in the mid-twentieth century because it was often used by President Harry Truman .
 Truman was known to be a very practical, level-headed, somewhat tough poli tician.
 It was his use of the expression that made it popular in twentieth-centur y American English, and it’s still used nowadays in precisely this situation.
 Am anda is saying that if Evan isn’t tough enough to handle the situation, then he shoul dn’t be involved in it.

- Now let’s listen to the dialogue, this time at a no rmal speed.
+ Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]